Vanilla Laws, Customs, Regulations in Madagascar

 • Vanilla green plants and cuttings cannot be legally exported without a special paper and authorization.

-• All Madagascar Vanilla Exporters must have on file and submit with the government:
+• All Madagascar Vanilla Exporters Must Retain and maintain with the government regulators:

 • CIN photocopy of the Manager

-• Exact contact details of the company and of the first contact of the administration for the file
+• Exact contact details of the Company and first point of contact for the administration for the file

-• Storage warehouse control grid issued by the Quality and Packaging Service / the Control and Packaging Stations of the Ministry of Industrialization, Trade and Consumption
+• Control grid for the ETL preparation station or storage warehouse issued by the Quality and Packaging Department Control and Packaging Stations of the Ministry of Industrialization and Trade

-• Copy of the verification sticker for measuring and weighing instrument
+• Copy of the verification sticker for measuring and weighing instruments

 OVER THE PAST DECADES, SOME OF MVC’S STAFF IN YEARS PRIOR WORKED IN PRIVATE SECURITY, US GOVERNMENT SECURITY, LAW ENFORCEMENT, ANTI-NARCOTIC, ANTI-WILDLIFE TRAFFICKING FORCES IN MADAGASCAR.